AtharvaGholkar/TaqticsAssignment/README.md

 6. After execution, review the reports generated in the `ui_reports/` or `api_reports/` directory based on which command has been run.

+## Conclusion -

+### Test Summary

+- **Total Tests Executed:** `13`
+- **Tests Passed:** `12`
+- **Tests Failed:** `1`

+  ### Details of the Failed Test:
+- **API Endpoint:** `/generateAuthToken`
+- **Scenario:** Token generation for a non-admin user.
+  - The API is expected to generate tokens exclusively for users with admin privileges.
+  - The provided non-admin user should have caused an error; however, a token was incorrectly generated.
+  - The priority and severity for this defect will be P1 and S1 respectively.
+  - This issue highlights a potential flaw in role-based access enforcement, which requires immediate attention.